mattneary/Tarpits-Abstraction/chapters/Bootstrap.md

     env))
 ```

-The above is quite simple.
-Our only change was to specify the primary
+The code in Figure~\ref{fig:separateBubbleEnv} is quite simple.
+Our only change
-environment as the bubbling cache.
+was to specify the primary environment as the bubbling cache.

 You may have picked up on the fact that since all set operations bubble if
 the variable is undeclared, `set!` will not suffice if we wish to maintain